-Myofascial release is similar to trigger point massage in that it targets trigger points in the fascia to relieve pain throughout the body.
+Myofascial release is similar to trigger point massage.
+It targets trigger points in the fascia to relieve pain throughout the body.
 Because the fascia, the thin layer of connective tissue that covers all of the muscles in the body, connects to every muscle in the body, myofascial release focuses on a broad expanse of muscle all over the body.

-The massage therapist will first gently massage all over the body to feel for any spots of tension or tightness in the fascia.
+The massage therapist will first gently massage all over the body.
+They’ll feel for any spots of tension or tightness in the fascia.
 Under normal conditions, fascia should be pliable.
 If there are areas of tightness, the therapist will work those areas gently, increasing pressure across the area as the fascia begins to release.

 You can practice this technique on your own at home using rigid foam rollers on legs, arms, and backs.
 For plantar fasciitis, a tennis ball rolled along all three arches of the feet can help release fascial tension.